Justice for All (song)

-"Justice for All" is a charity record by 45th and 47th United States President Donald Trump and the J6 Prison Choir, a choir of about 20 men imprisoned for their involvement in the January 6 United States Capitol attack.
+"Justice for All" is a charity record by Donald Trump and the J6 Prison Choir, a choir of about 20 men imprisoned for their involvement in the January 6 United States Capitol attack.
 It was announced that profits from the song would be used for the legal aid of people incarcerated for the attack.

 Background

 On January 6, 2021, pro-Trump protestors gathered outside the United States Capitol, with some forcefully entering, in an attempt to interfere with the certification of the election of Joe Biden.
 One person, a protestor named Ashli Babbitt, was shot and killed by US Capitol Police.
 There were claims that the protest caused nine deaths after the fact, including law enforcement suicides, and around 1,000 people were charged with crimes in connection to the attack.
 A 2021 review found that during the attack, approximately 1,000 assaults on law enforcement personnel took place.
 After the attack, Trump admitted to financially supporting those charged with crimes and had promised to consider issuing full pardons to rioters in the future.
 At the beginning of his second term, Trump fully pardoned most rioters involved with crimes on January 6.

-The project was reportedly organized by conservative commentator and former Fox News host Ed Henry conservative record executive LJ Fino, and Henry's record label Mailman Media, INC. who stated that royalties will be donated to family members of people incarcerated for participating in the Capitol attack.
+The project was reportedly organized by conservative commentator and former Fox News host Ed Henry and Music Executive LJ Fino.
 Forbes reported that the recipients would "be vetted to ensure funds do not go to anyone who assaulted police officers" during the attack.
 They also said the record "was reportedly produced by a major recording artist who was not identified".